Proof-of-Training Chess Chain

 ChessCoin

-A verifiable computation blockchain where mining work trains a shared chess AI under deterministic rules, sampled verification, and economic penalties for invalid traces.
+A verifiable computation blockchain research project where mining work trains a shared chess AI under deterministic rules, sampled verification, and economic penalties for invalid traces.

 PoT Deterministic chess AI training